scipy/scipy/doc/source/tutorial/stats/sampling_hinv.rst

 The u-error can be reduced by decreasing the u-resolution (maximum allowed u-error):

-    >>> rng2 = NumericalInverseHermite(dist, u_resolution=1.e-13)
+    >>> rng2 = NumericalInverseHermite(dist, u_resolution=1e-13)
     >>> rng2.u_error(sample_size=1000000)
     UError(max_error=9.32027892364129e-14, mean_absolute_error=1.5194172675685075e-14)

-Note that this comes at the cost of increased setup time and number of intervals.
+Note that this comes at the cost of computation time as a result of the increased setup time and number of intervals.

     >>> rng1.intervals
     1022